uoftgasa/uoftgasa.github.io/markdown/index.md

 - AST222H - Galaxies and Cosmology (Winter)
 	- The continuation of AST221H, this course involves very similar duties.
 - AST325H/AST326Y - Practical Astronomy (Fall/Full Year)
 	- This is the undergraduate degree lab course.
 Students not pursuing a specialist in astronomy may take only the first half of the course by enrolling in AST325, but they share lectures and lab time with AST326 students, who continue the course into the winter semester.
+The combination of these two courses results in a total of 5 TAs

 ### Teaching Assistant Training Program